ssmith200544/adcert/README.md

-# adcert — Periodic Access Review, Made Humane
+# adcert — Periodic Access Review

-**CSC-842 Security Tool Development — Human, Privacy, & Trust-Centered Security**

 adcert turns the quarterly access-review ritual — a spreadsheet emailed to supervisors who rubber-stamp it — into a small, focused, evidence-producing